OUR PLATFORMS

 Cytokine Partial Agonists

 With this platform we aim to bias the activity of our cytokines to certain immune cell types to deliver therapeutic specificity.
-We do that by altering or tuning the wild-type cytokine’s receptor-binding surface to either enhance binding to efficacy-driving immune cell types or diminish binding to toxicity-driving immune cell types.
+We do that by altering or tuning the wild-type cytokine’s receptor-binding surface to either enhance binding to efficacy-driving immune cell types and diminish binding to toxicity-driving immune cell types.

 To engineer our selective cytokine partial agonists, we alter or tune the wild-type cytokine’s receptor-binding surface to enhance binding to receptors on efficacy-driving cell types and simultaneously diminish binding to receptors on toxicity-driving cell types.
 The result is a modified cytokine, or mutein, that allows for the selective agonism of cytokine signaling on specific cells to maximize efficacy and minimize toxicity.

-Orthogonal Cytokines + Cell Therapy
+Orthogonal Cytokines + Cell Therapies Using orthoIL-2 Technology

-We have designed STK-009, our orthogonal IL-2, to deliver a highly selective signal in vivo to increase the durability and potency of ACTs that are engineered to express the orthogonal IL-2 beta receptor (hoRß, the lock).
-Our first application for STK-009 is SYNCAR-001, a CD19-targeting chimeric antigen receptor, or CAR, T cell, which expresses hoRß to selectively receive a signal from STK-009.
-We believe that this technology will drive deeper and more durable responses with reduced toxicities across various cell therapy modalities.
+We have designed STK-009, our orthogonal IL-2, to deliver a highly selective proliferation and activation signal in vivo to remove the need for lymphodepletion and increase the durability and potency of ACTs that are engineered to express the orthogonal IL-2 beta receptor (hoRß).
+Our first application for STK-009 is in combination with SYNCAR-001, an autologous CD19-targeting chimeric antigen receptor T cell (CAR T cell) which expresses hoRß to selectively receive a signal from STK-009.
+STK-009 + SYNCAR-001 is in a Phase 1 clinical trial for CD19+ tumors and is being prepared to expand into autoimmune diseases as well.

 Surrogate Cytokine Agonists

 Our surrogate cytokine agonist platform does not rely on native cytokine structure.
-Instead, surrogate cytokine agonists are engineered as de novo structures specifically designed to dimerize or multimerize receptor subunits in ways wild-type cytokines or mutein-based approaches cannot.
+Instead, surrogate cytokine agonists are engineered as de novo structures specifically designed to dimerize or multimerize cytokine receptor subunits in ways wild-type cytokines or mutein-based approaches cannot.

 Designing surrogate cytokine agonists represents a novel engineering approach to create a completely new pharmacologic class of cytokine therapeutics.
 Extracellular receptor dimerization is a fundamental mechanism by which most cytokines initiate signal transduction.
 Native cytokines bind to the extracellular domain of two or more cell surface cytokine receptor subunits and dimerize or multimerize the receptor to drive signaling within the cell.
 We have demonstrated that this intracellular signaling can be tuned by altering dimerization proximity or geometry of the cytokine receptor subunits.